sramshaw/pci_coral_on_synology/README.md

 ```

 The PCI passthrough allows to reassign a device from the host (Synology's linux) to a VM.
-There are many ways one could think of changing the device list on the VM.
-My exploration considered:
+As a Linux virtualization amateur, I did not know what part of the system to tweak.
+My exploration evolved into a workable solution for me and I hope many Synology users.

+What utility should be used to change the VM?
-- using qemu monitor, however it would require an exposed monitor in the qemu call creating the VM, which is out of reach within VMM logic
+- using qemu monitor could be a way, however it would require an exposed monitor in the qemu call creating the VM, which is out of reach within VMM logic
 - using virsh to engage libvirt, which turns out to be the best way, but means that the device gets hotplugged into the VM.
   - this can be a problem with GPU, which may need to be ready at boot time
   - frankly I would not mind rebooting the VM if it is all that's needed.